hakanonal/mastermind-ui/README.md

 # mastermind-ui

 This Project is the user interface repo of the project [mastermind](https://github.com/hakanonal/mastermind).
-Please refer to that for all details.
+All project details, board, isuues, journal and documentation resides on that repo.

 ## How To Play

 To play the game click [here](https://hakanonal.github.io/mastermind-ui/dist).

-## Disclaimer

-The project is in progress...